MicrosoftDocs/minecraft-creator/creator/Documents/BaseGameVersioning.md

 In the header of your world template’s manifest, you will need to specify the Minecraft version your world template was created for.
 This is done through a new field called `base_game_version`.

-The value you enter should always be the same as the latest version of the game without the third octet.
+The value you enter should always be the same as the latest version of the game with a `0` for the third octet.
 For example, if the latest version of the game was `[1, 14, 2]`, you would use the version `[1, 14, 0]`.

-If your content is version agnostic (a simple survival spawn, for instance, which is unlikely to break from future updates), you can forgo locking your content to a specific version by using a "wildcard": `"base_game_version": "*"`.
+If your content is version agnostic (such as a simple survival spawn which is unlikely to break from future updates), you can forgo locking your content to a specific version by using a "wildcard": `"base_game_version": "*"`.

 ## Example